golioth/golioth-zephyr-boards/README.md

 this featured, the Espressif Bluetooth HCI Sample application must first be flashed onto the ESP32 module.
 A binary built for the Aludel Elixir is included in this repository for your convenience.

+> [!NOTE]
+> Jumper pins 2-3 of J5 to power the ESP32.
+This will illuminate the 3v3 QWIIC LED.

 1. Connect the GND, TX, & RX pins of a USB-to-serial programmer to the J17 header on the Elixir Rev B as shown in the attached image.